toolbarthomas/harbor/README.md

 It can create [Drupal](https://drupal.org/) compatible themes without the need to install the actual CMS.
 With the help of [Storybook](https://storybookjs.org/) it can generate the Twig templates that are used by Drupal themes.

-The assets are processed on a very basic level, stylesheets files can be compiled with the included compiler and Babel will transform the defined javascript files to enable JS compatibility for older browsers.
+The assets are processed on a very basic level, stylesheets can be compiled with the included compiler and Babel will transform the defined javascript files to enable JS compatibility for older browsers.

-It does not care about any frameworks and you can include additional plugins for the configured workers.
+It is optional to use the bundled workers but they ensure that they work correctly within Drupal and your styleguide.
+It is possible to include other frameworks within the environment by simply adding it within a compatible theme library configuration.

 ## Setup

-You can install Harbor via NPM (we assume you have installed [Nodejs](https://nodejs.org):
+You can install Harbor via NPM ([Nodejs](https://nodejs.org) is required in order to do this.):

 ```
 $ npm install @toolbarthomas/harbor